wandb/docs/docs/guides/sweeps/add-w-and-b-to-your-code.md

   <title>Add W&B to your Python code</title>
 </head>

-There are numerous ways to add the Weights & Biases Python SDK to your script or Jupyter Notebook.
+There are numerous ways to add the W&B Python SDK to your script or Jupyter Notebook.
 Outlined below is a "best practice" example of how to integrate the W&B Python SDK into your own code.

 ### Original training script